Cancel anytime

 Core Business Areas

-- Display Technologies: Manufactures glass substrates for LCDs and OLED displays used in televisions, laptops, and mobile devices.
+- Display Technologies: Glass substrates for LCD and OLED displays used in televisions, monitors, and mobile devices.
+Produces high-performance glass substrates crucial for display manufacturing.

-- Specialty Materials: Produces specialty glass, glass ceramics, and optical materials for various applications, including mobile consumer electronics, semiconductor equipment, and life sciences.
+- Specialty Materials: Advanced glass and glass-ceramic materials for applications such as mobile consumer electronics, semiconductors, automotive, and life sciences.
+Examples include Gorilla Glass for smartphones.

-- Environmental Technologies: Develops ceramic substrates and filters for emission control systems in automobiles and heavy-duty vehicles.
+- Environmental Technologies: Ceramic substrates and filters for automotive emission control systems.
+Focuses on reducing emissions in gasoline and diesel-powered vehicles.

 Leadership and Structure

-Wendell P. Weeks serves as Chairman and Chief Executive Officer.
-The company is structured into the aforementioned business segments, each with its own leadership team, under the oversight of corporate executives.
+Wendell Weeks serves as Chairman and Chief Executive Officer.
+Corning operates with a decentralized structure across its business segments, with each segment having its own leadership team.

 Top Products and Market Share